 There are precautions you can take to minimize the potential spreading of white-nose syndrome in Missouri.
 Please do not wear the same clothing, footwear, accessories or equipment that has been in any other cave and follow these same guidelines when visiting other caves.
 If you want to help us protect bats, remember that twice is too much when it comes to what you bring into a cave!

 For more information about white-nose syndrome, go to http://whitenosesyndrome.org/.

 Programs Available for Groups of 15 or More People (school, civic, family, business):

-- Connor's Cave is a wild cave about 150 ft. long with a stream flowing through it that is usually a few inches deep.
-There is space for walking upright except for a few feet where you will need to stoop.
+- Connor's Cave is a wild cave about 166 feet long with a stream flowing through it that is usually a few inches deep.
+There is space for walking upright except for 15 feet of stooping.

 - You will get your feet wet, experience a lights-out period and have the opportunity to see cave animals.

 - Information is shared about geology, cave life and features along the trail.

 - Time required is 1.75 hours (can be reduced if the information or the hike is reduced).